-The No Project Alternative did not meet the objectives of the Project (reference Section 2.3, Project Objectives, of the Draft EIR on page 2.0-1) and hauling inefficiency would remain the same as under existing conditions.
-It, therefore, does not meet most of the project objectives, and for this reason the No Project Alternative is rejected.
+Finding: The No Project Alternative does not meet the objectives of the Project (reference Section 2.3, Project Objectives, of the Draft EIR on page 2.0-1) and waste hauling inefficiencies would remain the same as under existing conditions.
+Further, impacts of the No Project Alternative on air quality, GHG emissions and energy would be greater than with the project.